 The vaccine is used to treat advanced prostate cancer that's no longer responding to hormone therapy but is causing few or no symptoms.

 This vaccine is made specifically for each man.
 To make it, white blood cells (cells of the immune system) are removed from your blood over a few hours while you are hooked up to a special machine.
-The cells are then sent to a lab, where they are exposed to a protein from prostate cancer cells called prostatic acid phosphatase (PAP).
-The cells are then sent back to the doctor’s office or hospital, where they are given back to you by infusion into a vein (IV).
+The cells are then sent to a lab, where they are mixed with a protein from prostate cancer cells called prostatic acid phosphatase (PAP).
+The white blood cells are then sent back to the doctor’s office or hospital, where they are given back to you by infusion into a vein (IV).
 This process is repeated 2 more times, 2 weeks apart, so that you get 3 doses of cells.
 The cells help your other immune system cells attack the prostate cancer.

 Possible side effects of vaccine treatment